smuyo/growth-calculator/README.md

 skipped.

-Results go to a `YYMMDD_growth_analysis/` folder (today's date) created next to the export folder — here `input/260826_growth_analysis/` — so each export keeps its own analysis and runs on different days never overwrite each other.
+Results go to a `YYMMDD_growth_analysis/` folder (today's date) created next to the export folder so each export keeps its own analysis and runs on different days never overwrite each other.
 Override with `--output-dir`.

 Any `--*-file` flag overrides auto-discovery for that one input, so the two can